-The combination of the psychical moves Kalisto does along with the mental side of things he’s had to conquer deserves a ton of respect.
+The combination of the physical moves Kalisto does along with the mental side of things he’s had to conquer deserves a ton of respect.

 On episode 24 of Celtic Warrior Workouts, Kalisto joined Sheamus.
 It was actually Sheamus who initially brought up a difficult time from Kalisto’s past.
 Understanding the sensitivity of the topic, Sheamus was respectful and made sure Kalisto was comfortable with speaking about it first.